thegooddocsproject/templates/code-of-conduct/guide-code-of-conduct-response-plan.md

 - If there are other resources that we are not aware of, please (open an issue)[https://github.com/thegooddocsproject/templates/issues] to let us know!

 In addition to these resources, we recommend holding regular practice sessions with your community moderators where you role-play what it would be like to handle an actual incident if one were to occur.
-Try creating a hypothetical situation and seeing if you can take it through the entire process to its conclusion.
+Try creating a hypothetical situation and see if you can take it through the entire process to its conclusion.

 ### About the "Community moderator terms of service" section